hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/clay.rst

 on which the brush acts.
 That's because it behaves like a combination of the :doc:`Flatten </sculpt_paint/sculpting/tools/flatten>` and *Draw* brushes.

-This brush is useful for building and removing volumes and shapes like real clay.
+This brush is useful for building and removing volumes and shapes like real clay, because it flattens details as you add/subtract from the surfaces.

 If used together with :ref:`Dyntopo <bpy.ops.sculpt.dynamic_topology_toggle>`
 it's easy to continuously build shapes, even in a single stroke.